sajibcse68/MyDailyLearn/javascript/event-loop.md

 'I am good', 'Hi, 'Hello' instead of 'I am good', 'Hello', 'Hi'

 since there is a two callback queue: MicroTask Queue and Callback Queue.
 Promise goes to microTask queue.
 When callStack is empty the event loop check microTask queue first then check callBack Queue!

+#### What are the rules for the execution of asynchronously delayed code?

+Hold promise-deferred functions in a microtask queue and callback function in a task queue (Callback queue) when the Wb Browser Feature (API) finishes.

+Add the function to the Call Stack (i.e. run the function) when:

+- Call Stack is empty & all global code run (Have the Event Loop check this condition)

+Prioritize functions in the `microtask queue` over the Callback queue.